-Important: It is always best to avoid herbs in pregnancy, unless directed to use certain ones by your healthcare practitioner.
-In some cases a woman will choose to continue herbs and supplements into pregnancy while under the care of a skilled herbalist, natural healthcare practitioner or doctor.
+Important: In some cases, a woman will choose to continue herbs and supplements into pregnancy while under the care of a skilled herbalist, midwife, natural healthcare practitioner or doctor.
 Please always find a qualified healthcare practitioner to work with before choosing to continue herbs into pregnancy.

 A: Potentially.
-Some herbs may elicit a hormone like effect, or have an action on the hormones in the body.
-If you have been taking herb/s and you are still taking it/them in pregnancy, you need to make a plan of how to wean off of that herb slowly, over time, so as to not disrupt the natural hormonal cycle of the pregnancy.
-Suddenly stopping some herbs in pregnancy may potentially cause a miscarriage due to hormonal disruption.
+Some herbs may elicit a hormone-like effect, or have an action on the hormones in the body, the effects of which can quickly wear off after stopping the herb.
+If you have been taking herb/s and you are still taking it/them in pregnancy, you need to plan how to wean off of that herb slowly, over time, so as to not disrupt the natural hormonal cycle of the pregnancy.
+Suddenly stopping some herbs in pregnancy may potentially cause hormonal disruption, which could lead to miscarriage.

 If you have a history of recurrent miscarriage, it is especially important to seek guidance for weaning off of herbs.
 Special considerations need to be made whenever there is a history of progesterone deficiency, uterine weakness, recurrent miscarriages, or other health related issues that may affect pregnancy.
 Seek the guidance of a qualified healthcare practitioner, someone to help guide you through this transition.

-A: Some herbs, when taken in high amounts therapeutically, or long-term could potentially harm your baby when taken in pregnancy.
-To be honest there is little research on the subject and most information comes about when a problem arises.
-For example, a baby born is born with an abnormality and through research it is found that the mother’s had taken herbs in pregnancy.
+A: Some herbs, when taken in high amounts therapeutically or long-term, could potentially harm your baby when taken in pregnancy.
+To be honest, there is little research on the subject and most information comes about when a problem arises.
+For example, a baby born is born with an abnormality and through research it is found that the mother had taken herbs in pregnancy.
 These cases are then documented.
 The herb is noted as a potential risk to pregnancy.
 But, typically this never happens.

 A: Contact an herbalist, naturopathic doctor or midwife trained in herbal medicine and ask them for guidance.
-Hopefully you are already working with a natural healthcare practitioner who is suggesting herbs that are safe for pregnancy, at the proper dosage and length of time for use.
-Never stop them suddenly, again weaning off over time is best.
+Hopefully you are already working with a natural healthcare practitioner who is suggesting herbs that are safe for pregnancy, the proper dosage to take them, and the length of time for use.
+Never stop them suddenly; again, weaning off over time is best.
 The general approach is to continue your herbal miscarriage prevention protocol until at least 2 weeks past the last weeks’ gestation of the previous miscarriage (if the previous miscarriage occurred at 8 weeks, continue the formula until at least 10 weeks).
 Remember, it is extremely important to work with an herbal practitioner, someone who can monitor your herbal program.

 The above books are more advanced and many of the herbs are listed by binomial name.
 Motherlove Herbal company has a great list of herbs to avoid in pregnancy by common name and action.